Roy Jones Jr.: Jones vs. Pettis

 Jorge Masvidal announced that Jones would face former UFC and WEC Lightweight Champion Anthony Pettis (25–14 MMA) on April 1, 2023 at the Fiserv Forum in Milwaukee, Wisconsin, the hometown of Pettis.
 The fight headlined a PPV card and included many high profile MMA fighters, all competing in boxing matches.
 Jones lost via majority decision after eight-rounds, with scores of 76-76, 77-75, and 78-74.

 Exhibition bout

-It was announced in July 2020 that Jones had signed a contract to face former undisputed heavyweight champion, Mike Tyson, in an eight-round exhibition fight.
-The bout—officially sanctioned by the California State Athletic Commission (CSAC)—was initially scheduled to take place on September 12 at the Dignity Health Sports Park in Carson, California, however, the date was pushed back to November 28 in order to maximize revenue for the event.
-The fight lasted the full 8 rounds, and was declared a draw.
-Jones was later sued by his Marketing Manager, Mercedes Ganon, for breach of contract and failure to pay her a 10% commission for the fight that she negotiated, according to legal documents.
+It was announced in July 2020 that Jones had signed a contract to face former undisputed heavyweight champion Mike Tyson in an eight-round exhibition fight.
+The bout, officially sanctioned by the California State Athletic Commission (CSAC), was initially scheduled to take place on September 12 at Dignity Health Sports Park in Carson, California.
+The date was later postponed to November 28 in order to maximize revenue for the event.
+As part of his preparation for the exhibition, Jones sparred with cruiserweight boxer Craig Parker, whom Jones identified as the sparring partner who most closely resembled Tyson.
+The fight lasted the full eight rounds and was declared a draw.
+Jones was later sued by his marketing manager, Mercedes Ganon, for breach of contract and failure to pay her a 10% commission for the fight that she negotiated, according to legal documents.